falnatsheh/nova-autosave/README.md

-# Nova AutoSave
+# Nova P5.js AutoSave

-This is an extension for Panic Nova that enables saving automatically when editing files.
+This is an extension for Panic Nova that enables saving automatically when editing files every 1 sec.

-⚠️ This extension is redundant as of Nova 8.
-Instead, please enable automatic saving in Nova Preferences at Files > Saving > Automatically save documents > when losing focus.

 ## Licence